Sunday, February 27, 2011

 Mexico Wonders (part I)

-Every time I remember and look back to my beautiful Mexico a bunch of things comes to mind, but the 4 things that really stand out are it's culture, people, colours and food.
-A few months ago I had the opportunity to go back home and see Mexico with a different point of view, the one that has been far away from it's beauty for a long time.
+Every time I remember and look back to my beautiful Mexico a bunch of things come to mind, but the 4 things that really stand out are it's culture, people, colours and food.
+A few months ago I had the opportunity to go back home and see Mexico with a different point of view, the one from someone that has been far away from it's beauty for a long time.
 2 years to be exact.
 And in this time, even though I've come to love my new country too, you always get nostalgic when thinking about the place that saw you grow and the place who made you the person you are now.
 Being far away has made me fall in love all over again with my roots, my people and my beautiful Mexico.
 This last visit I had the goal to take as many pictures as I could, and show you how wonderful warm and full of life this amazing place is.
 I am originally from Mexico City which is an electric and chaotic place, and even though it has approx. the same population as all Canada, it seems to work out just fine.

 (Fair in Mexico City, Vintage bus)